The usual dose is 3-6 tablets taken twice a day. Break up the tablets in your mouth before you swallow.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Celevac® Tablets 500 mg; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
-Dated December 2013.
+Manufacturer's PIL, Celevac® Tablets 500 mg; Concordia International (formerly AMCo Ltd), The electronic Medicines Compendium.
+Dated March 2016.